Living with Food Allergies

 Some foods seem like they may be related to tree nuts but are not.
 For example, water chestnuts and butternut squash are vegetables.
 Spices like nutmeg (a seed) and cinnamon (powder from tree bark) do not come from tree nuts.
 These are safe for people with a tree nut allergy.

 If a food item does not have a label, you can’t read it, or you have any doubts, don’t eat it.
-Always read the entire label every timeFood companies may change their recipes.
+Always read the entire label every time.
+Food companies may change their recipes.

-• Arts and crafts supplies
+- Arts and crafts supplies

-• Prescription and over-the-counter drugs
+- Prescription and over-the-counter drugs

-• Cosmetics and personal care items (such as, makeup, lotions, and soaps)
+- Cosmetics and personal care items (such as makeup, lotions, and soaps)

-• Alcohol
+- Alcohol

-• Toys
+- Toys

-• Pet or animal food
+- Pet or animal food

-• Food served in restaurants, cafeterias, or other food service providers
+- Food served in restaurants, cafeterias, or other food service providers

 Most states in the U.S. do not have regulations regarding food allergies and restaurants.
 Ingredients in restaurant foods may vary.
 Cross-contact is also more likely.
 Many restaurants are becoming more food allergy aware though.
 Look for places that have food allergy policies and allergy menus.
-Give the staff a chef card that alerts them to your allergy and lists nut ingredients for them to watch for.
+Give the staff a chef card that alerts them to your allergy and lists tree nut ingredients for them to watch for.
 Download and print KFA’s Tree Nut Allergy Chef Cards.

 Tree nut names and ingredient list

 If you see these ingredients on a label, it means the food contains tree nut protein and is not safe for someone with a tree nut allergy (if you are avoiding all tree nuts).
-If the product is regulated by the FDA, the words “tree nuts” and the common name of the tree nut must appear on the label.

-CONTAINS NUTS
+CONTAINS TREE NUTS

 Almond